๐Ÿœ๏ธArchaeology of Mesopotamia

 Artisans and Craftsmen

-Compare: Merchants vs. Artisans—merchants moved goods and left traces in trade items and commercial records, while artisans produced goods and left workshop debris and production tools.
+Compare: Merchants vs. Artisans: merchants moved goods and left traces in trade items and commercial records, while artisans produced goods and left workshop debris and production tools.
 Both contributed to economic complexity, but their archaeological signatures differ fundamentally.

 The Productive Base: Agricultural Labor

 Farming communities formed the demographic and economic foundation of Mesopotamian civilization.
 Without agricultural surplus, urban centers, specialist classes, and monumental construction would have been impossible.
-These populations are often archaeologically invisible compared to elites, but settlement surveys and environmental archaeology reveal their critical role.
+These populations are often archaeologically underrepresented compared to elites, but settlement surveys and environmental archaeology reveal their critical role.

 Farmers and Agricultural Workers

-Compare: Farmers vs. Artisans—both were producers, but farmers are identified through settlement patterns, irrigation features, and agricultural tools, while artisans appear in urban workshop contexts with specialized equipment.
+Compare: Farmers vs. Artisans: both were producers, but farmers are identified through settlement patterns, irrigation features, and agricultural tools, while artisans appear in urban workshop contexts with specialized equipment.
 Farmers rarely left individual signatures in the record.

 Unfree Labor: Slavery and Dependent Workers